-8. To remove the slack from the lap belt, pull upward on the shoulder portion of the seat belt.

-9. To release the seat belt, push the red button on the buckle.
+- 8. To remove the slack from the lap belt, pull upward on the shoulder portion of the seat belt. - 9.
+To release the seat belt, push the red button on the buckle.

-Be certain that the seat cushion is locked securely into position before using the seat.
+Securely lock the seat cushion into position before using the seat.
 Otherwise, the seat will not provide the proper stability for child seats and/or passengers.
 An improperly latched seat cushion could cause serious injury.